-This moist, crusty challah has accompanied many Shabbat meals and family parties.
+This recipe, which comes from the Garden City Jewish Center's cookbook: Sharing Our Favorites, creates moist, crusty challah that has accompanied many Shabbat meals and family parties.
 The dough can be braided into two challahs, or formed into small challah rolls.

 - In electric mixer with dough hook (or by hand), mix flour, sugar, salt, and yeast.
 Heat butter, yogurt, and water to about 110°F (warm but not hot), and add to dry ingredients.